ipfs/specs/ARCHITECTURE.md

 ## 3.4.
 Merkledag -- making sense of data

-[As discussed above](#IPFS-and-the-Merkle-DAG), the IPFS **merkledag** is the datastructure at the heart of IPFS.
+[As discussed above](#IPFS-and-the-Merkle-DAG), the IPFS **merkledag** (also known as IPLD - InterPlanetary Linked Data) is the datastructure at the heart of IPFS.
 It is an [acyclic directed graph](http://en.wikipedia.org/wiki/Directed_acyclic_graph) whose edges are hashes.
 Another name for it is the merkleweb.

 The merkledag data structure is: